jmz3/Computer-Integrated-Surgery/REPORT/PA1_REPORT.md

 A 3D point-cloud to point-cloud registration is introduced in this section.

 #### 1) Mathematical Method
-Our implementation is refferred to Arun's Method.
-The paper titled *“Least-Squares Fitting of Two 3-D Point Sets”, published by A. S. Arun, T. S. Huang and S. D. Blostein on 1987,* describes a non-iterative least-squares approach to match two sets of 3D points.
+Our implementation is refferred to Arun's Method [1].
+The paper titled “Least-Squares Fitting of Two 3-D Point Sets” describes a non-iterative least-squares approach to match two sets of 3D points.

 Suppose we have two point sets and denote them as $P = \{p_i, i \in 0,1,2,...,N\}$ and $P'= \{p_i', i \in 0,1,2,...,N\}$, and they are representing the same rigid body described at different poses.
 Hence, they should follows: $p_i' \approx Rp_i + t$, hence the error is stated as:
 $$